Maartii/Jester/README.md

 4. To play with your client on your private server, see the instructions on the [Impostor](https://github.com/Impostor/Impostor) page.
 5. Don't forget to open chat before you start a game! :wink:

-**Note: It's currently not possible to play with the Jester in more than one lobby at the same time (on the same private server).
-Will add support for that soon!**

 ## How it works

 - When the hosts clicks the 'start' button in the lobby, every player has to **open the ingame chat** to see whether they could become the Jester.